 The VNUS Closure Procedure, an alternative treatment option to traditional vein stripping surgery, brings state-of-the-art technology to an age-old disease.

 The Closure procedure is performed on an outpatient basis and only requires a simple local anesthetic.
 Using ultrasound, your surgeon will position the Closure catheter into the diseased vein, through a small opening in the skin.
 The tiny catheter delivers radiofrequency (RF) energy to the vein wall.
 As the RF energy is delivered and the catheter is withdrawn, the vein wall is heated, causing the collagen in the wall to shrink and the vein to close.
 Once the diseased vein is closed, blood is rerouted to other healthy veins.

 Following the procedure, a simple bandage is placed over the insertion site, and additional compression may be provided to aid healing.
 Your doctor may encourage you to walk and to refrain from extended standing and strenuous activities for a period of time.

 More than 70% of varicose veins are suitable for day-case treatment using the Closure procedure.
 There may be a few visible varicose veins left after treatment, but these do not cause symptoms and become less visible with time.
 As with any surgical procedure, there is a small risk of deep vein thrombosis (DVT).

 We do not know how VNUS treatment compares with conventional treatment in the long term, although results over the last 5 years appear to be as good as or even better than surgery.

 Patients who undergo the Closure procedure typically resume normal activities within a day.

 - Resume normal activity within a day

 - Outpatient procedure

-- Good cosmetic outcome with minimal to no scarring, bruising or swelling
+- A good cosmetic outcome with minimal to no scarring, bruising, or swelling

 5. Endovenous laser ablation (EVLA)